Multiple Mini Interviews (MMIs) - The Ultimate Guide

 7. Be natural

 You don’t have long at any MMI station, and as we said before, it is important that you leave a good impression, so don’t rely on a script.
 Although it is important to be well prepared for the questions you will be facing, it is just as important to not sound like you are reading a pre-prepared script.
-To do this, make sure you are comfortable with the content you wish to discuss at interview, and practice phrasing it differently for a variety of questions.
-Maybe even record yourself and watch it back, this is a great way to see first hand if you are coming across natural in your answers.
+To do this, make sure you are comfortable with the content you wish to discuss at MMI, and practice phrasing it differently for a variety of multiple mini interview questions.
+Maybe even record yourself and watch it back, this is a great way to see first hand if you are coming across natural in your multiple mini interview answers.

 8. Use your time effectively